|3. Mixing operating parameters|

 The mixer performance, i.e. time to reach a desired homogeneity, is a function of the following operating parameters :

 The power input required for a rotating blenders is quite low, in the range of 1 kW/m3.

-Many designs of rotating sifters are existing.
+Many designs of rotating mixers are existing.
 Bi-cone, V blenders have a fixed shell and must be filled and emptied in place.
-However, the last years saw a growing trend in industrials and equipment suppliers shifting to drums and bin blenders.
+However, the last years saw a growing trend in industrials and equipment suppliers shifting to drums and bin - or IBC - blenders.
 Such system present the flexibility to be able to bring the bin elsewhere than where stands the mixer.
-Thus, the bin can be brought to a dosing system for being filled, and can be moved from the mixer to a tipping point in order to be discharged.
+Thus, the IBC can be brought to a dosing system for being filled, and can be moved from the mixer to a tipping point in order to be discharged.

 Such system, based on drums and IBC bins is picking up pace in the industry.
+Bin handling process and IBC mixers find applications especially in pharmaceuticals, food and baby food.
 They offer a lot of flexibility and can open up the door to different manufacturing setups.
 A single mixing station is used but several containers can be used to increase the productivity.
 While a bin is being mixed, another one is being filled while another one is discharged.
 The occupancy of the system is therefore optimized.
 As well, the dosing can be performed in innovative ways like dosing trains or even the movement of the containers can be done via Automated Ground Vehicles (AGV).
 By using specific valves, filling and discharge can be done hygienically without spilling material.

 Mixer access is normally quite easy for rotating mixers.
 Indeed, as there is no agitator inside the mixer, inspection and cleaning between batches is relatively easy.